Snowmass 2021 whitepaper: Proton structure at the precision frontier: Modern PDFs and their applications

 \section{Modern PDFs and their applications}

 In this section we start by comparing the most recent PDF determinations presented by several PDF fitting collaborations.
-We then turn on discussing modern applications of PDFs, particularly focussing on the role of PDFs in Higgs physics, BSM searches and SMEFT global analyses.
+We then turn on discussing modern applications of PDFs, particularly focussing on the role of PDFs in Higgs physics, searches for physics beyond the Standard Model (BSM), and global analyses of Standard Model and Effective Field Theory (SMEFT) parameters.